-(3) The amounts reported in this column may not equal to the calculation of those amounts using component amounts as reported in the preceding portion of the table due to factors such as the application of the Level 2 liquid asset caps, the total inflow cap and for depository institution holding companies subject to subpart G, the application of the modification of total NCO.

-Excludes average excess HQLA held by the Banks.
+- Excludes Trapped Liquidity at the Banks.
+Eligible HQLA may not equal "HQLA Amount" reported in this table due to the application of the Level 2 liquid asset caps.
+Eligible level 2 assets may exceed the 40% cap. - The amounts reported in this column may not equal to the calculation of those amounts using component amounts as reported in the preceding portion of the table due to factors such as the application of the Level 2 liquid asset caps, the total inflow cap and for depository institution holding companies subject to subpart G, the application of the modification of total NCO. - (5) Excludes Trapped Liquidity at the Banks.